 In a perfect world, you’d be ready to receive your order of hotel casegoods as soon as it was ready.
 Your hotel furniture would be carefully loaded onto trucks and taken directly to your property.
 And a crew would be waiting on-site at your property to place and install it.

 In reality, that’s not always the case -- sometimes projects get delayed.

 Regardless of the reason, you might not be ready to receive your new hotel furniture as originally planned.
-That means your order is likely headed to storage for a while.
+That means your order is likely headed to storage for a while until you're ready for its delivery and installation.
 And if your hotel furniture vendor is unable to hang onto it, your casegoods will end up in storage somewhere -- most likely with a third party.